How to enable or disable the On-Screen Keyboard in Microsoft Windows 10. Use the On-Screen keyboard to type without an actual keyboard.

 This setting is not selected, but a keyboard still appears when I start Windows.
 Why is this happening?

-You may have a third-party keyboard installed or one that was installed by the manufacturer of your device.
+If the above steps do you work for you, you may also have a third-party keyboard installed or one that was installed by the manufacturer of your device.
 Windows Vista & 7 users can go to Start, run “msconfig“, then check under the “Startup” tab to disable (uncheck) any keyboard software that might be running.
 Windows 10 & 8 users can right-click a blank area of the taskbar, select “Task Manager“, then select the “Startup” tab to disable keyboard software.